ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Administration/moving.rst

 cluster node is no longer available!

-In some cases, such as when ``resource-stickiness`` is set to ``INFINITY``, it is possible that you will end up with the problem described in :ref:`node-score-equal`.
+In some cases, such as when ``resource-stickiness`` is set to ``INFINITY``, it is possible that you will end up with nodes with the same score, forcing the cluster to choose one (which may not be the one you want).
 The tool can detect some of these cases and deals with them by creating both positive and negative constraints.
 For example:

 .. code-block:: xml